WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

   on-demand measurements. `wasatch.TakeOneRequest` was a recently-added improvement to simplify specifying what features and settings were to be used with an individual measurement.
 As with much soft clay, currently messy.
-- TransmissionFeature: provides the basic processing used for both transmission and reflectance measurements, and also the first stage of computing absorbance.
+- `TransmissionFeature`: provides the basic processing used for both transmission and reflectance measurements, and also the first stage of computing absorbance.

 ### enlighten.scope